robertwtucker/kafka2scaler/README.md

 For simplicity's sake, this section is written as though the [Docker demo environment](#using-the-docker-demo-environment) is being used.
 If this is not the case and you have your own Kafka/Zookeeper environment available, please adjust the command parameters below and throughout the rest of this guide as appropriate.

-Open a console window or command prompt and switch to the directory you installed Kafka to.
+Before proceeding further, read the [Using the Docker Demo Environment](#using-the-docker-demo-environment) section and follow the instructions to start it up.
+Once the Kafka server is running, open a console window or command prompt and switch to the directory you installed Kafka to.
 To create a topic to use for passing messages to Scaler, run one of the following script with the supplied parameters based on your operating system:

 *MacOS & Linux*
 ```console
 > bin/kafka-topics.sh --bootstrap-server localhost:9092 --create --topic inspire --replication-factor 1 --partitions 1
 ```

 *Windows*
 ```console
 > bin\windows\kafka-topics.bat --bootstrap-server localhost:9092 --create --topic inspire --replication-factor 1 --partitions 1
 ```

-If you would like to verify that the topic was properly created, you can use the command with the `--list` parameter and you should see `inspire` listed among the output.
+If you would like to verify that the topic was properly created, you can use the command with the `--list` parameter and you should see **inspire** listed among the output.

 *MacOS & Linux*
 ```console
 > bin/kafka-topics.sh --bootstrap-server localhost:9092 --list
 ```

 *Windows*
 ```console
 > bin\windows\kafka-topics.bat --bootstrap-server localhost:9092 --list
 ```